Cozy Peach Kitchen

 During summertime, it's a great way to make a one-dish meal without using the oven, and during the winter it's the perfect warming breakfast.

-I love breakfast hashes like sweet potato hash or this regular potato version because they require minimal prep and very little active time.
+I love breakfast hashes like sweet potato breakfast hash or this regular potato version because they require minimal prep and very little active time.

 If you're new to vegan or vegetarian cooking, this is a very easy breakfast recipe to start with!